Please wait while we adjust your cart

 3 Pin Plug for Electric Kiln

 Each time you get the kiln technicians down to change the elements and do a servicing it also costs money.
 In my 5 years of owning my kiln, I've only had the technicians down once for an element change.
 It cost me 700SGD for them to replace the elements and do a quick check of the kiln.
-They also tried to help mend a crack in the kiln door but it didn't really hold up.
+They also tried to help mend a crack in the kiln door but the cement didn't really hold up.
 Thankfully it doesn't really affect the kiln much.
 Just to give a gauge of my usage, I fire about 3 times a month or two; Bisque, glaze and luster.
-If you're firing more or to higher temperatures your kiln will have more wear and tear quicker.
+If you're firing more or to higher temperatures your kiln will have more wear and tear.

 A vertical crack running down the inside of a kiln door(You can see the kiln door when it was brand new in the image right at the top.)